Diversity On Its Own Is Not Enough

 What is inclusion?

 Inclusion is much harder to define as it is invisible.
-Inclusion refers to the valuing and respecting of people from all backgrounds and embracing them as unique.
+Inclusion refers to valuing and respecting people from all backgrounds and embracing them as unique.
 Employees must feel valued and appreciated for who they are and what they add to your team, regardless of their backgrounds.

 More simply put, it’s being ‘included’.